London Greek Film Festival

 The London Greek Film Festival is an international film festival focusing on Greek films and Greek filmmakers.

 Held every October in London, the festival is open to films either by Greek filmmakers or set in Greece or involving Greek history or mythology.
 The festival was founded in 2007.

 The festival's artistic director is Christos Prosylis.

 In 2013, Lizz Njagah won the best actress award for her performance in “The Return of Lazarus”, directed by her husband, Alexandros Konstantaras.

+In 2025, Best Fiction Film Acting Code Award was awarded to the film The Aegean directed by Jacob Richardson in 2024.